sthoduka/zyre_tools/README.md

   -h, --help    show this help message and exit
 ```

-### `zyrecli` commands
+### zyrecli
 ```
+usage: zyrecli [node_name]

+Command line interface for complete zyre based operations

+Commands:
   nl                       : list all peers ni <uuid>                : get info on a peer necho <uuid>             : echo shouts and whispers by a peer gl                       : list all groups gi <group name>          : get info on a group gecho <group name>       : echo shouts on a group join <group name>        : join a group leave <group name>       : leave a group stop                     : stop echoing whispers and shouts s <group name> <message> : shout a message to a group w <uuid> <message>       : whisper a message to a peer help                     : print list of available commands q                        : quit program
 ```